The history of meetings between U.S. presidents and pontiffs

 Evan Vucci/AP

 Unlike Trump, Biden and Francis appear to agree on the need for climate action.
-But their meeting may not be without tensions.
+But their meeting came amid challenges for both leaders.
 Some U.S. Catholic Bishops have said Biden, though a Catholic, should not receive Communion because of his liberal stance on abortion rights.
 The Vatican has warned the bishops to back down, but the issue remains a divisive problem for the leader of the Catholic Church.

 Evan Vucci/AP